MitchDarrow/HHC_2025/act3_hack-a-gnome_mjd.md

 <br>
 </p>
 <p>
-Results in a broken application:
+The request results in a broken application, which indicates the application is vulnerable to prototype pollution.
 <br>
 </p>
 <p>